 Have you ever seen someone ride one of these bicycles?

-The 52, 54, or even 56 inch front wheel made the ride smoother.
-You were also able to cover a lot of road in a short time.
+The 52, 54, or 56-inch front-wheel bike made the ride smoother.
+You were also able to cover a lot of roads in a short time.
 But if you hit a stone or other object, you'd fly head-over-shoelaces forward.
 The boneshaker was a challenge to get on.
 How do you think you would get to the seat on the penny-farthing?

 If you were a girl in 1870, you would wear a long skirt.
-If a boy, you're have on knickers.
+If a boy, you would have on knickers.

 Brainstorm about it.
 When you brainstorm, you list as many possibilities as you can dream up.
 There are no wrong ideas.
 Jot down your answers.
 Write a short story about them.
 Or, draw a picture to illustrate your great thoughts.
 Most of all, have fun.